masak/dlx-simple/doc/design/03-solver.md

 remaining columns secondary columns.
 If no such argument is passed in, it is assumed that all columns in the matrix are primary columns.

-Another optional argument `column_choice` denotes the way the next column to cover is to be selected in the algorithm.
+Another optional argument `column-choice` denotes the way the next column to cover is to be selected in the algorithm.
 The choice of column at each step can greatly affect the running time of the algorithm.
-`column_choice`, if passed, needs to be of type `ColumnChoice`.
+`column-choice`, if passed, needs to be of type `ColumnChoice`.
 The default is `ColumnChoice::MinimizeOnes`.